ElektraInitiative/libelektra/doc/keynames/README.md

 ### 1.1.
 Key Hierarchy

-You may have already seen elsewhere, that in Elektra Keys commonly look a bit like Unix paths:
+You may have already seen elsewhere, that in Elektra Keys commonly look like Unix paths:

 ```
 /elektra/version/info